800 times denser than air, not suitable to breathe through our lungs and 25x faster freezing than on land.

 Mail: stephan@khaolak-activities.com

-Header Photo by Sebastian Pena Lambarri on Unsplash, ale others by Stephan Werner
+Title Photo by Sebastian Pena Lambarri on Unsplash, all others by Stephan Werner